 Gambler Challenge #1: Win 5 hands of poker

-When Can You Do It: This Challenge can be started during the Chapter 2 mission "Who Is Not Without Sin" if you accept to play Poker, or you can start it at any time at the beginning of Chapter 2
+When You Can Do It: This Challenge can be started during the Chapter 2 mission "Who Is Not Without Sin" if you accept to play Poker, or you can start it at any time at the beginning of Chapter 2

 Ride to Flatneck Station (South-West of Valentine) and spend $2.50 to buy-in to the Poker game there.
 You don’t have to win EVERY hand, just five of them.
 Your success is based on your starting two cards.
-I’ll go more in to that with Challenge #4 below, for now enjoy the game and good luck!
+I’ll go more into that with Challenge #4 below, for now, enjoy the game and good luck!
 (Also refer to the chart posted with Challenge #4, it's a prevalent help for all of the Poker related Challenges in this guide).

 Gambler Challenge #2: In Blackjack, double down and win the hand 5 times

-When Can You Do It: In Chapter 2, but I would say wait until Chapter 3 since that part of the game takes place in that area
+When You Can Do It: In Chapter 2, but I would say wait until Chapter 3 since that part of the game takes place in that area

 The earliest, and closest, Blackjack table game I honestly know of is at the Hotel in Rhodes.
 The story takes you there in Chapter 3, but in Chapter 2 you can take the train from Valentine there to get at this Challenge early, it’s up to you.(Remember you don't want to grind these for the sake of your sanity).

 The way Blackjack works is you want to get a 21, or at least Bust (over 21) the Dealer to win the hand.
 It’s a game against the house, not other players.
 Not every hand will constitute Doubling-Down, some of those you’ll lose, hopefully at least five you’ll win, but bet small and it won’t hurt your wallet (or coin purse?
-Whatever they used back then…) If you have anything over 17, Stand.
+Whatever they used back then . . .)
+If you have anything over 17, Stand.
 Anything 9-16 Double-Down.
 This Challenge will take a while, but it’s pretty easy.
-Also I don’t recommend a casual “make it rain” attitude if you’re playing Blackjack in real life.
-(In fact I implore you not to use any strategy in real-life that involves gambling, it's not worth it or advised.)
+Also, I don’t recommend a casual “make it rain” attitude if you’re playing Blackjack in real-life.
+(In fact, I implore you not to use any strategy in real-life that involves gambling, it's not worth it or advised.)

 Gambler Challenge #3: Win 3 games of Five Finger Fillet

-When Can You Do It: Chapter 2, after the Mission “Blessed Are The Meek?” or Chapter 3 if you took my advice about Challenge #2.
+When You Can Do It: Chapter 2, after the Mission “Blessed Are The Meek?” or Chapter 3 if you took my advice about Challenge #2.

-There are three locations that I know of off-hand (hehehe); Strawberry, Valentine, and Van Horn Trading Post.
+There are three locations that I know of off-hand (ha!); Strawberry, Valentine, and Van Horn Trading Post.
 Start at the one in Valentine, right outside the smaller Saloon.
-The first round is always a two button sequence, easy to win.
+The first round is always a two-button sequence, easy to win.
 The objective is to get as many (preferably MORE) laps in 20 seconds than your opponent.
 You can end your turn early, once you have more laps, by pulling Left Trigger/L2.
 Each round has three turns, but whoever scores higher twice wins the round.
 Before round 2 starts, exit the table.
 You just "won" one game of Five-Finger Fillet.

 Next take the Stagecoach to Strawberry (once again you need to have discovered the town by heading to Micha's mission marker for "Blessed Are The Meek?") and play a round with THAT guy.

-If you haven't discovered Van Horn Trading Post yet just go do a few missions to pass the days, then repeat the process with the guy in Valentine or Strawberry to win your third "game".
+If you haven't discovered Van Horn Trading Post yet just go do a few missions to pass the days, then repeat the process with the guy in Valentine or Strawberry to win your third "game."

 Gambler Challenge #4: Bust one Poker opponent out in each location

-When Can You Do It: After Challenge #3
+When You Can Do It: After Challenge #3

-No this isn't about a jailbreak; what they mean is you need to make a player, in Poker, lose all of their money in one hand.
-The best way to do this is through going All-In on a hand, but you gotta make sure it's a very good hand.
+No this one isn't about a jailbreak; what they mean is you need to make a player, in Poker, lose all of their money in one hand.
+The best way to do this is through going All-In on a hand, but you got to make sure it's a very good hand.
 Your hand is mainly based on your beginning two cards, using the Texas Hold 'Em chart below do the following strategy to ensure winning is more likely.

-Don't let the suits in Saint Denis foll you; the players are the same in each location, it's just the buy-in amounts that change.
+Don't let the suits in Saint Denis fool you; the players are the same in each location, it's just the buy-in amounts that change.
 Use the chart below and you'll have a better chance of winning.

 Gambler Challenge #5: Win 3 rounds of Dominoes without drawing any tiles against 2 or fewer opponents

-When Can You Do It: After Challenge #4
+When You Can Do It: After Challenge #4

 Go to the Dominoes game in Emerald Ranch, it's the simplest version of the game that doesn't involve match fives, and threes, or whatever.
 I never liked those particular versions of the game since even WHEN YOU DO get a number that is a multiple you don't score any points!